Is Disney’s Pop Century Resort Right for You?

 Would I recommend a family with small kids stay at Pop Century?
 Absolutely!
 Provided you are okay with a few details.

 Read on for my honest review of the Pop Century Hotel, why I think it’s a great option for young families, and who I wouldn’t recommend it for.

 Pop Century is a value level resort, meaning it is on the lower end of the Disney pricing scale.

-But you still get all the big Disney perks of staying on property: the free MagicBands, ability to participate in magic hours, free transportation to and from the airport, free transportation around the Disney World resort, and the ability to participate in the Disney Dining Plan.
+But you still get all the big Disney perks of staying on property: discounted MagicBands, ability to participate in magic hours, free transportation to and from the airport, free transportation around the Disney World resort, and the ability to participate in the Disney Dining Plan.